quite/age-plugin-tkey/README.md

 ```

 The file `my-identity` contains a line beginning with
-`AGE-PLUGIN-TKEY-`, which holds parameters that were used when
+`AGE-PLUGIN-TKEY-`, which holds parameters that were used on the TKey
-generating the identity, and are used to recreate the full
+when generating the identity, and will be used again to recreate it
-identity/private key on the TKey when computing a shared key (to be
+before computing a shared key (to be used for decryption of the
-used for decryption).
-This file should be treated as a secret.
+message).
+The file `my-identity` file should be treated as a secret,
+even though the full identity is a combination of data in this file
+and key material on the TKey which never leaves the same.

 The file also has some comment lines beginning with `#` with more
 information about the identity.
 Especially useful is the `recipient`,